neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/CommandLine.rst

 		/**
 		 * Invokes custom PHP code directly after the package manager has been initialized.
 		 *
-		 * @param \TYPO3\FLOW3\Core\Bootstrap $bootstrap The current bootstrap
+		 * @param \TYPO3\Flow\Core\Bootstrap $bootstrap The current bootstrap
 		 * @return void
 		 */
-		public function boot(\TYPO3\FLOW3\Core\Bootstrap $bootstrap) {
+		public function boot(\TYPO3\Flow\Core\Bootstrap $bootstrap) {
 			$bootstrap->registerRequestHandler(new \Acme\Foo\Command\MyCommandController($bootstrap));
 		}
 	}

-For more details you are encouraged to study the implementation of FLOW3's own compile time commands.
+For more details you are encouraged to study the implementation of TYPO3 Flow's own compile time commands.

 Executing Sub Commands
 ----------------------

 Most command methods are designed to be called exclusively through the command line and should not be invoked internally through a PHP method call.
 They may rely on a certain application state, some exceeding arguments provided through the *Request* object or simply are compile time commands which must not be run from runtime commands.
 Therefore, the safest way to let a command execute a second command is through a PHP sub process.